JeherillaJanwar/jeherillajanwar.github.io/README.md

 # 3rd party tracking (cookies)

-- Google Analytics ----------- (how long the person was on this site)
+- Google Analytics | Clarity.ms ----------- (how long the person was on this site)
 - Webhooks ------------------- (just to tell me for a new user on the site)
 - Public IP Logging ---------- (Gets deleted after 1 day)